 Once rolled out, place the pie plate upside down on the pie dough.
 Using the parchment paper, flip the pie plate over so that the pie dough lands in the pie plate.
 Remove the parchment paper.

 Use your hands to lift the pie dough so that it fits to the edge of the pie plate.
 Be sure not to stretch it, as it may break and crack.
-You’ll want to leave an overhang around the edges of the pie plate.
+Leave about 1-2 inches of overhang around the edges of the pie plate, trimming off any excess.

 Pour the cooled cherry filling into the crust.